Lexiealwayswins/BunnyMall/README.md

 # BunnyMall-project

-"Bunny Mall", an e-commerce web application, focused on creating a responsive and scalable online shopping platform while leveraging the latest frontend technologies to address key business requirements.
+"Bunny Mall", an e-commerce web application using Vue3, focused on creating a responsive and scalable online shopping platform while leveraging the latest frontend technologies to address key business requirements.

 ## Recommended IDE Setup